YashGarud18/MYSQL-Assignment-and-Exercises/README.md

 cd MYSQL-Assignment-and-Exercises

 3)Make sure you have MySQL installed on your system.

 4)Create a new database for your assignments:
 CREATE DATABASE mysql_assignments;

-Import the SQL files into the database:

-mysql -u username -p mysql_assignments < assignment1.sql
-Replace username with your MySQL username.
+5)Import the SQL files into the database: mysql -u username -p mysql_assignments < assignment1.sql Replace username with your MySQL username.

 🚀 Usage
 Once you've set up the database, you can start running the queries from the SQL files provided in each folder.
 For example:

-sql
-Copy code
 SELECT * FROM employees WHERE salary > 50000;
 You can modify, experiment with, and run the queries directly in your MySQL client or IDE. 🔄